" Linen gets softer, silkier and more beautiful with every wash.."

 • Durability, linen is 30% stronger than cotton

-it is also resistant to abrasions, making it even more durable.
+Linen is also resistant to abrasions, making it even more durable.
 Linen is also anti-static (resistant to dust and stains) and lint free as well as being able to stand high temperaturesthis means linen has a very long lifespan compared to any other fabric

 • Extremely absorbent

 Linen absorbs water well, plus it allows water to evaporate quickly.
 This is one of the reasons that it always feels soft and cool